 It took Sam another moment to process. “…What do you mean?”

 The older man sighed, smiling fondly at the boy’s consternation.
 “I planted this tree when I became king; I had gotten the seeds from a kindly hermit I knew, who told me in secret of its properties.
 The apples are at their best when they have aged in a cool, dark place for six years, and so instead of selling the apples right when they began to produce, I had them stored in this building to keep until they were ready.
 Do you undersand, now?”

-Sam listened intently, and looked up with wonder at the stacks and stacks of crates that seemed to go on for miles.
+Sam listened intently, and looked up with wonder at the stacks and stacks of crates that seemed to go on forever.
 “I think so,” he replied.